 The single largest source of waste in all of humanity is conflict.
 Yet conflict is essential for change.
-The grand challenge of humanity is having appropriate context for conflict and mechanisms for efficient resolution.
+The grand challenge of humanity is having an appropriate context for conflict and mechanisms for efficient resolution.
 So why is it that in all of engineering education we never provide formal training on conflict communication and resolution?

-In 5th through 8th grades I was selected by my teachers to participate in an experimental peer-conflict mediation program that had just started in my school district.
+In 5th through 8th grades, I was selected by my teachers to participate in an experimental peer-conflict mediation program that had just started in my school district.
 The premise was simple — teach students how to resolve conflicts among their peers and you’ll have less conflict and less need for administrative oversight.
-But the program went beyond that — trained student ‘mediators’ would facilitate conflict mediation sessions in a structured environment sometimes in the playground or in controlled rooms, even after fists led to blows.
+But the program went beyond that — trained student ‘mediators’ would facilitate conflict mediation sessions in a structured environment, sometimes in the playground or in controlled rooms, even after fists led to blows.
 In short, this program may have had the biggest influence on me of any in my lifetime — formal education on listening, labeling emotions, and techniques for minimizing psychosocial behavior issues at a point in life where it could still be wired into my core values.

 Conflict is a big and persistent challenge.
 Way more than one blog post.
 So we’ll work efficiently through: 1) why conflict happens, 2) how we wage conflict, 3) techniques for conflict resolution, and 4) approaches for avoiding conflict altogether.